 One way to understand a country is to go beyond individual election results to explore trends and changes throughout the years.
 To support this type of electoral analysis, we’ve created these tilesets which span the last four presidential elections and use geometries from Mapbox Boundaries to visualize returns and population data at both the county and state levels.
-This data is available to all users as default tilesets via the tileset page or the Studio interface.
+These tilesets are available to all users via the "Add tileset by ID" option in Mapbox Studio.

 The county tileset contains the following properties for the years 2004, 2008, 2012, 2016: